solarpush/firestore-search-engine/README.md

 This is a powerful and flexible search engine server for Firestore.
 This package allows developers to quickly and efficiently add search capability to their Firestore-based applications.

+It's Node.js package, so you can use it in your Cloud Functions or any other Node.js environment.
+It's also compatible with TypeScript.

+**This package is not intended for front-end usage!**

 Firestore Search Engine Package
 This is a powerful and flexible search engine server for Firestore.
 This package allows developers to quickly and efficiently add search capability to their Firestore-based applications.